-Chocolate Potato Cake, Incredibly moist, sweet and fudgy, it's mixed in the food processor!
-The chocolate peanut butter frosting is just, literally, the icing of this fabulous cake.
+This is a unique cake, incredibly moist, sweet and fudgy, it's mixed in the food processor!
+The chocolate peanut butter frosting is just, literally, the icing on this fabulous cake.

 For the cake:

 - 4-oz.
 (115g) russet potato (or another type), raw, peeled and cut to fit feed tube

 - 2 cups (450g) sour cream, at room temperature

 - 1 ¾ cups (230g) all-purpose or cake flour

 - ½ cup (115g) unsalted butter, room temperature

 - 2 large eggs, room temperature

 - ½ teaspoon salt